 Highlights from the 2024 Northwestern Canvas Hall of Fame Induction

 The Northwestern Canvas Hall of Fame instructor award recognizes educators at the forefront of the integration of technology and innovative practices into Canvas.
-The 2024 cohort have once again demonstrated exceptional creativity and dedication to enhancing student learning experiences.
+The 2024 cohort has once again demonstrated exceptional creativity and dedication to enhancing student learning experiences.
 Here's a closer look at their work:

 Most Innovative Course Winner Connor Bain: Simplifying Large Class Management